WWE News: Latest On Contract Status Of Goldberg After ‘WrestleMania 33’

-There is no doubt that Bill Goldberg has injected a new life into the Raw brand.
+There is no doubt that Bill Goldberg has injected a new life in the Raw brand.
 Ever since the split, many feel that SmackDown Live has been the best show out of the two.
 However, the build-up for Survivor Series gave the blue brand some very stiff competition.
-After a 12-and-a-half-year absence, Goldberg came out of retirement to set up a fantasy warfare-turned-real match against Brock Lesnar.
+After a 12 and-a-half year absence, Goldberg came out of retirement to set up a fantasy warfare turned real match against Brock Lesnar.

 It was quite the surreal moment for the WWE Universe when Goldberg returned to the ring.
 According to interviews, Goldberg stated that his desire to get back in the ring was simply due to his wife and son not being around during his last time as a competitor.
 From the ovation of the crowd, Goldberg was well-received and Raw became significantly more exciting.

 Perhaps the biggest shock is the result of the match between Goldberg and Lesnar at Survivor Series.
-In what many fans thought was just a one-time deal, Goldberg shocked the entire wrestling world by defeating Lesnar in one minute and 26 seconds.
+In what many thought was just a one-time deal, Goldberg shocked the entire wrestling world by defeating Lesnar in one minute and twenty-six seconds.
 It was later revealed that Goldberg had agreed to an extension that involved the feud with Lesnar expanding until WrestleMania.

 The two had an altercation also at the Royal Rumble, which resulted in Goldberg quickly eliminating Lesnar to further show his dominance against The Beast.
 Due to his inability to conquer Goldberg, Paul Heyman issued a challenge for one more match against Goldberg at the grandest stage of them all.